-How was the preferred restoration alternative identified?
+How was the selected restoration alternative identified?

 NOAA considered various alternatives to compensate the public for lost resources and services.
-Each alternative was evaluated using six criteria before a preferred restoration alternative was identified.
+Each alternative was evaluated using six criteria before a preferred restoration alternative was identified in the Draft DARP/EA.
 The criteria were:

-- Cost to carry out the alternative; - Extent to which each alternative is expected to meet NOAA's goals and objectives in returning the injured natural resources and services to baseline and/or compensating for interim losses; - Likelihood of success of each alternative; - Extent to which each alternative will prevent future injury as a result of the Incident and avoid collateral injury as a result of implementing the alternative; - Extent to which each alternative benefits more than one natural resource and/or service; and - Effect of each alternative on public health and safety.
+- Cost to carry out the alternative; - Extent to which each alternative is expected to meet NOAA's goals and objectives in returning the injured natural resources and services to baseline and/or compensating for interim losses; - Likelihood of success of each alternative; - Extent to which each alternative would prevent future injury as a result of the Incident and avoid collateral injury as a result of implementing the alternative; - Extent to which each alternative benefits more than one natural resource and/or service; and - Effect of each alternative on public health and safety.

-What is the preferred restoration alternative?
+What is the selected restoration alternative?

-NOAA considered seven restoration alternatives exhibiting a sufficient nexus to the natural resources injured by the discharge and that could potentially compensate for injuries to natural resources and services.
+NOAA considered eight restoration alternatives exhibiting a sufficient nexus to the natural resources injured by the discharge and that could potentially compensate for injuries to natural resources and services.
+Seven were discussed in the Draft DARP/EA, and one was added, at the request of the State of Louisiana, following release of the Draft DARP/EA for public comment.
 In-kind habitat restoration projects benefiting offshore water column and benthic mud habitats were deemed not to be desirable because of prohibitive restoration costs and significant logistical challenges in execution.
-An estuarine shoreline protection and marsh creation project, therefore, is NOAA's preferred restoration alternative to compensate the public for impacts to natural resources and services resulting from the Incident.
+NOAA identified an estuarine shoreline protection and marsh creation project as its preferred restoration alternative in the Draft DARP/EA.
 Shoreline protection and marsh creation undertaken using the proposed techniques have successfully provided improved ecological services in a cost effective manner in the past.
 Shoreline protection and marsh creation projects of the type proposed also have a high likelihood of success.
+Following the completion of the public comment period in April 2013, NOAA considered the public's response and selected the preferred restoration alternative.
+NOAA anticipates presenting the selected restoration alternative to the National Pollution Funds Center (NPFC) for the costs of conducting the natural resource damage assessment and the costs of implementing the selected restoration alternative.